yangshuluo/test/readme.txt

-The local Git repository is located on disk D in Gitrespositon.
+This is a test file,the local repository lie in disk D of GitRepository.